New Amazon CloudWatch Action – Reboot EC2 Instance

 You could reboot an instance if an instance status check fails repeatedly.
 Perhaps the instance has run out of memory due to a runaway application or service that is leaking memory.
 Rebooting the instance is a quick and easy way to remedy this situation; you can easily set this up using the new alarm action.
 In contrast to the existing recovery action which is specific to a handful of EBS-backed instance types and is applicable only when the instance state is considered impaired, this action is available on all instance types and is effective regardless of the instance state.

-If you are using the CloudWatch API or the AWS Command Line Interface (CLI) to track application metrics, you can reboot an instance if the application repeatedly fails to respond as expected.
+If you are using the CloudWatch API or the AWS Command Line Interface (AWS CLI) to track application metrics, you can reboot an instance if the application repeatedly fails to respond as expected.
 Perhaps a process has gotten stuck or an application server has lost its way.
 In many cases, hitting the (virtual) reset switch is a clean and simple way to get things back on track.

 Creating an Alarm